 What Are ICE Margin Requirements?

-ICE operates seven clearing houses across North America, Europe and Asia.
-These clearinghouses ensure that the exchange employs the necessary procedures to protect market integrity and safeguard market participants from systemic risk.
+ICE operates six clearing houses across North America, Europe, and Asia These clearing houses ensure that the exchange employs the necessary procedures to protect market integrity and safeguard market participants from systemic risk.

 SPAN® Margin Model

 Most ICE clearing houses use the SPAN® Margin Model to calculate futures and options margin on at least a daily basis.
 Traders generally have to post initial margin based on the riskiness of a position and any possible offsets the clearing firm may apply.